pytorch-labs/float8_experimental/README.md

 # float8_experimental

-This is a prototype of a float8 training UX in native PyTorch, with full torch.compile and distributed support.
+This is an early version of a library for accelerating training with float8 in native PyTorch according to the recipes laid out in https://arxiv.org/pdf/2209.05433.pdf.
 The codebase strives to stay small, easily hackable, and debuggable with native PyTorch tooling.
+``torch.compile`` is supported out of the box.
+With ``torch.compile`` on, initial results show throughput speedups of up to 1.2x on small scale (8 GPUs) LLaMa pretraining jobs.

+:warning: <em>See the [feature tracker](https://github.com/pytorch-labs/float8_experimental/issues/187) for upcoming features.
+Key features such as weight cast recomputation in backward and large scale distributed support are not ready yet. </em>

-Backwards compatibility is not guaranteed at this point.
-The codebase is in active development and will change rapidly.
+:warning: <em>Backwards compatibility is not guaranteed at this point.
+The codebase is in active development and will change rapidly.</em>

 # installation

+:warning: <em>For now, use the latest PyTorch nightly for best results with torch.compile.</em>

 ```Shell
 pip install .